roma5840/LLM-Prompt-Logger/README.md

 ## About

 **PromptLog** is a modern web application designed to help developers, researchers, and AI enthusiasts track and analyze their interactions with Large Language Models (LLMs).
+It moves beyond simple prompt logging by organizing interactions into **conversations**, allowing for sophisticated, context-aware cost and usage analysis.

 It starts as a completely private, browser-based tool and offers a seamless one-click migration to a secure, **end-to-end encrypted** cloud backend for real-time data synchronization across multiple devices.

 Your privacy is paramount.
-With E2EE, your prompt data is encrypted on your device using a master password only you know, making it unreadable to the server and anyone else.
+With E2EE, your conversation data is encrypted on your device using a master password only you know, making it unreadable to the server and anyone else.

 ## Key Features

+*   **Conversation-Centric Logging**: Group your LLM interactions into conversations.
+Log individual "turns" with detailed notes and token counts.
+*   **Context-Aware Cost Calculation**: Automatically calculates the cost of each turn, factoring in the accumulated tokens from previous turns in the conversation.
+*   **Cache Discount Modeling**: Simulate cost savings from models that offer cached context pricing by enabling a configurable cache discount percentage for each model.
 *   **Local-First & Private**: Your data stays on your device by default using your browser's local storage.
 No account is needed to get started.
 *   **Optional E2EE Cloud Sync**: Enable cloud sync with a master password.
 Your data is encrypted on your device via the Web Crypto API before being sent to the cloud.
-An in-app explanation clearly shows what data is and isn't visible to the server, ensuring full transparency.
 *   **Seamless Device Linking**: Easily link a new device to your cloud account by scanning a QR code or entering the sync key manually.
-*   **Insightful Dashboard**: Visualize your prompt history with stats on total usage, daily activity, token counts, and a breakdown of which models you use most frequently.
+*   **Insightful Dashboard**: Visualize your conversation history with stats on total usage, daily activity, and cost analysis over time.
-*   **Conflict Resolution**: An intelligent migration assistant helps resolve conflicts when local notes are too long for encrypted sync, ensuring a smooth transition to the cloud.
-*   **Token Tracking & Calculation**: Log output tokens for your prompts, or paste the LLM's output to get an estimated token count.
 *   **Data Portability**: Full control over your data.
-Export your entire decrypted prompt history to a JSON file and import it back at any time, whether you're using local or cloud storage.
+Export your entire decrypted conversation history to a JSON file and import it back at any time.
 *   **Custom Model Management**: The default models are just a starting point.
-Add, remove, and manage your own list of custom model names.
+Add, remove, and manage your own list of custom models, including their costs and caching rules.
 *   **Built-in FAQ**: A dedicated FAQ page answers common user questions about privacy, data management, and app features.
 *   **Responsive Design**: A seamless experience on desktop, tablet, and mobile devices.